 There’s nothing wrong with thinking.
 It helps us understand matters, make decisions, and solve problems.
 The issue emerges when your judgmental wolf takes over.
 That’s when you look ‘from’ your thoughts.

 Too much thinking can get you distracted.
 Your inner wolves can cloud your mind.
 Until they start eating you alive.
 Piece by Piece.

-Amateurish drivers do not cause most chain reaction accidents..
-It’s how fog affect our perception that provokes those collisions.
+Amateurish drivers do not cause most chain reaction accidents.
+It’s how fog affects our perception what provokes those collisions.
 Fog lowers contrast substantially, causing objects to become fainter and less distinct.